Red Hot Chili Peppers: 1982–1984: Early history

-1985–1988: Building a following, drug abuse, and death of Slovak
+1985–1988: Adding fans, drug abuse, and Slovak's death

 The second Chili Peppers album, Freaky Styley (1985), was produced by funk musician George Clinton, who introduced elements of punk and funk into the band's repertoire.
 The album featured Maceo Parker and Fred Wesley.
 The band used heroin while recording the album, which influenced the lyrics and music.
 The band had a much better relationship with Clinton than with Gill, but Freaky Styley, released on August 16, 1985, also achieved little success, failing to make an impression on any chart.
 The band also considered the subsequent tour unproductive.
 Despite the lack of success, the band was satisfied with Freaky Styley; Kiedis reflected that "it so surpassed anything we thought we could have done that we were thinking we were on the road to enormity."
-Around this time, the band appeared in the 1986 films Thrashin', playing the song "Blackeyed Blonde" from Freaky Styley, and Tough Guys, performing "Set It Straight".
+Around this time, the band appeared in the 1986 films Thrashin', playing the song "Blackeyed Blonde" from Freaky Styley, and Tough Guys, performing the unreleased song "Set It Straight".

 In early 1986, EMI gave the Chili Peppers $5,000 to record a demo tape for their next album.
-They chose to work with producer Keith Levene from PIL, as he shared their interest in drugs.
+They chose to work with producer Keith Levene from Public Image Ltd, as he shared their interest in drugs.
 Levene and Slovak put aside $2,000 of the budget to spend on heroin and cocaine, which created tension between the band members.
 Martinez's "heart was no longer in the band", but he did not quit, so Kiedis and Flea fired him in April 1986.
 Irons rejoined the band, to their surprise; it marked the first time all four founding members were together since 1983.
 During the recording and subsequent tour of Freaky Styley, Kiedis and Slovak were dealing with debilitating heroin addictions.
 Due to his addiction, Kiedis "didn't have the same drive or desire to come up with ideas or lyrics" and appeared at rehearsal "literally asleep".